Lucho-A/A-COBIT-2019-Risk-Assessment-Approach/README.md

 Requirement note: for sure, you must have java installed and into the "PATH" variable (if not, you can edit the .bat for specifying the executable location).
 The program was tested with Java 17 Eclipse Temurin.
 You can download it from [here](https://adoptium.net/es/).
 Plsss, see release descriptions for particular issues.

 ### Feedback
 I find the appraoch interesting, at least, original! hahah I'm not sure whether it will have organizational impact, but is, in first place, an intellectual and theorical approach.
-So, any comment, suggestion, or any kind of feedback, it will be appreciated (luis.alfie@gmail.com).
+So, any comment, bugs or crashes issues, suggestion, or any kind of feedback, it will be appreciated (luis.alfie@gmail.com).

 Enjoy!